MCKevmeister/MCKevmeister.github.io/_posts/2020-08-02-SDV602-Finishing-bunny-run.md

 The GUI of github desktop has also changed since the release of this video series.

-## New GitHub Desktop

-## Old GitHub Desktop

-.
 I am at least comfortable with github and github desktop so I could understand what was happening for the version control.

 The video tutorial is fine but dated.
 While the core concepts are there, to learn them at the same time as translating what you are learning into the modern perspective with the tools that I am working with (the current version of unity).